cose-spec/wg-charter/draft-charter.md

 node networks (RFC 7228).

-The JOSE working group recently completed producing representations for message authentication (MACs), encryption, and digital signatures, using JSON representation.
+The JOSE working group recently completed producing representations for cryptographic keys, message authentication (MACs), encryption, and digital signatures, using JSON representation.
 This working group will reuse the work done by JOSE, adapting it to the capabilities of CBOR.
 This will rely on the JOSE registries, which, where this provides additional efficiency, will be expanded with additional information.

 The resulting formats will not be cryptographically convertible from or to JOSE formats.
 This lack of a need for bit-for-bit compabitility